tsackton/taelgar/Species/Languages.md

 ##### Free Orcish
 The [[People of the Rainbow]] speak a dialect of Orcish that although based on Orcish, has numerous additional words.
 Although most speakers of Orcish can communicate with the People of the Rainbow, their orcish dialect is not always understandable to those who only know traditional orcish.

-_Alphabet_: The free Orcs have developed a writing system based on a modified Drankorian alphabet.
+_Alphabet_: The free Orcs developed a writing system based on a modified version of the Elvish alphabet, during their early years living in the fey realm of [[Amberglow]].
 %%^End%%
 ##### Goblin
 A term for a large number of related languages spoken by hobgoblins and their slaves and allies.
 Hobgoblin clans often invent secret languages for themselves, but a common creole, derived from the language spoken by Cha'mutte's armies, is the closest thing to a common language.
 It is called _katonylev_ (or "army tongue") by speakers, but for most outsiders this is what is known as Goblin.